-We all know we have this thing call superannuation.
+We all know we have this thing called superannuation.
 We also know we don't get it until retirement.
 I want to show you the most important factors of setting up a quality super fund for a quality lifestyle later in life.

-Once you turn 60 and retire will have access to a massive pool of money that will need to look after you when you are no longer are working.
+Once you turn 60 and retire will have access to a massive pool of money that will need to look after you when you are no longer working.

 While 60 may be decades away, it can still pay off BIG TIME if you consider these five things before you get there.

-Seriously, there are hundreds of thousands of dollars at stake and for only a little time and effort now, you can relax with MUCH MORE later in life.
+Seriously, there are hundreds of thousands of dollars at stake, and for only a little time and effort now, you can relax with MUCH MORE later in life.

 Here is my list of five things to kick start your super and turn your hundreds or thousands into millions.